rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/1/Readme.md

 ## Select and display state

-Lets setup a component property `model$` and display it in the template at the very top to debug the state.
+Lets setup a component property `model$` which holds all data we wish to display in the template.

 `model$` get the full state object assigned from the components state.
 This is done by using the `$` property of the state service.